There are several types of screws, and each has its own benefits and drawbacks.

 If you are looking for a strong, permanent connection, thread-forming screws are a great option.
 They are easy to install and create a stronger connection than traditional screws.

 Thread Cutting Screws vs Thread Forming Screws – What’s the Difference

-Thread Cutting Screws: Used to create a thread in a hole that is already drilled.
-The screw creates the threads as it is turned, so there is no need for a tap.
-These screws are used when creating new threads in softer materials like aluminum or plastic.
+Thread Cutting Screws: The screw creates the threads as it is turned, so there is no need for a tap.

 Thread Forming Screws: Used to form a thread in existing material.
 The screw forms the threads as it is turned, so there is no need for a pre-drilled hole.
 These screws are used when creating new threads in harder materials like steel or brass.